MODULE 3 - Section 1

 • Calculate predetermined transportation costs into corresponding budget categories.

-Consider this: A visiting team is also likely unfamiliar with your community.
-With that in mind, their place of lodging is more than just where they sleep at night.
+A visiting team is likely unfamiliar with your community.
+Their place of lodging is more than just where they sleep at night.
 It’s their ‘home’ for however long they are visiting!

-We all appreciate when our home is in good order and is in a place that is secure.
+We all appreciate when our home is secure and in good order.
 As you prepare lodging for the team, consider the following measures to welcome them to their home-away-from-home:

 • Prioritize a safe location.

-• Proximity to ministry sites or at least close to access local transportation.
+• Proximity to ministry sites or at least close to local transportation.

 • Cost is important, but not the only factor.